artefactual/atom-docs/user-manual/administer/static-pages.rst

 ..
 TIP::

-   Resuing existing Bootstrap CSS classes is a good way to style elements when you have the htmlpurifier_ setting engaged - see above, :ref:`security-static-pages` for more information.
+   Reusing existing Bootstrap CSS classes is a good way to style elements when you have the htmlpurifier_ setting engaged - see above, :ref:`security-static-pages` for more information.